New Zealand entry requirements for Bahrain passport holders

 Visa options if you want to stay beyond the free limit:

-Requires a job offer from a New Zealand employer and relevant qualifications.
+Requires a job offer from an accredited employer and meeting skill/qualification criteria.

 work visa